mangel0111/shortify/README.md

 This will start the UI development server.

+## Overview

+To found a detailed description of the decisions, and reasoning behind this app, check the [overview section here](docs/overview.md).

 ## Additional Information

 This project is built using [Nx](https://nx.dev/), a powerful monorepo tool for managing multiple projects efficiently.